mellywebby/100-days-of-code/log.md

 **Today's Progress**: Today I worked with a CSV file that contained the top 100 names given to newborns in Scotland from 1974 to 2019.
 I practiced opening the file and creating a dictionary with year as the indexes and the most popular boy name as the values.
 I also learned how to use the in operator to populate a dictionary.

 **Thoughts:** Downloading a real data set and using what I've learned in the past week to extract information was exhilarating.
 It was my first time creating a meaningful python program outside of the course.

+### Day 8: October 10, 2020

+**Today's Progress**: Learned how to use a dictionary to count the frequencies in a data set and completed related practice problems.
+I also learned the syntax for defining and calling a function.

+**Thoughts:** Today I found myself regularly glancing at upcoming topics in the course and feeling like I was behind.
+This led me to spend more time working through the course than I had originally planned which took time away from other things that I needed to get done today.
+During my lunch break, I started reading Atomic Habits by James Clear which reminded me that a little progress everyday will surely lead me to my goals.
+It's nice knowing that the next time that I feel like this, whether it's on day 10 or day 80, I can look back at this log and remind myself of just how far I have come.